TurtleGod7/Strawberry-Puff-Bot/README.md

 ## Credit

-The code was written by @TurtleGod7 and the puffs were drawn and created by @orckadork.
+The code was written by @TurtleGod7 and the puffs were drawn and created by @orchadork.

 [^1]: I've only tested this code on python 3.9.6 on my Mac but in theory it should work on 3.7.X and greater.